Bam92/abelmbula/content/blog/learn-git-quick/index.md

 git git push origin master
 ```

-In case you've done modifications on Github and you want have them locally:
+In case you've done modifications on Github and you want to have them locally:

 ```bash
 git git pull origin